The Best Kids Scooters

 It is an electric scooter, and it lasts for around 40 minutes on a single charge.
 It’s a scooter that has a high weight limit and goes up to 15 mph.
 So while it‘s not dangerously fast, it’s fast enough to get you around town.
 It’s also a scooter that doesn’t cost that much, considering what you’re getting, either.

 The Razor E300S scooter has a seat, large wheels that can roll over just about anything, and a weight capacity of 220 lbs.
-It’s not going to be the ideal kids scooter for very young kids, but older kids should do just fine with it.
+It’s not going to be the ideal option for very young riders, but older kids should do just fine with it.
 There are multiple colors to choose from and the look of the scooter will likely serve as a good conversation starter for your child.

 Source: flickr.com